BigWigsMods/BigWigs/.github/ISSUE_TEMPLATE/bug_report_wow_cata.md

 ---
-name: Issue for PTR or Beta testing content
+name: Issue for Cataclysm Classic
-about: Create a report to help us improve upcoming content
+about: Create a report to help us improve the Cataclysm Classic version of BigWigs.
 title: ''
-labels: ptr/beta
+labels: cataclysm
 assignees: ''
 ---